 The Practice Support Program is structured around 14 Career-Span Competencies (CSCs) that apply in all workplace settings and across the career-span.

 The chiropractor explores the CSCs by completing a self-assessment tool called the Competency Assessment.

-After completing the Competency Assessment, chiropractors review a report generated as a reflection on their practice and identify professional development areas.
+After completing the Competency Assessment, chiropractors can review a generated report reflecting opportunities for professional development.

 My Professional Plan